Paschou-Lab/ReAct/README.md

 * **Pthres**: Using SNPs with *p* < *Pthres* in the base summary statistics for PRS computation.
 Default *Pthres* = 1.
 If not specified, all SNPs from base will be used.
 * **nCase**: Array of case sample size for each target study.
 Lenth of this array should be the same as number of target sudies specified.
 * **nControl**: Array of control sample size for each target study.
 Lenth of this array should be the same as number of target sudies specified.
+* **nBase**: Number of cases and controls in the base study, separated by comma Some optional parameters are:
+* **OverlapCases**: Sample overlap for cases between each target study and the base study, separated by comma.
+Default 0 for all if not specified
+* **OverlapControls**: Sample overlap for controls between each target study and the base study, separated by comma.
+Default 0 for all if not specified
+* **Zthres**: Same as **Zthres** for `MetaAnalysis`, triggers correction for unknow sample overlap.
+Please see [this note](#A-special-note-regarding-the-overlap-correction-for-GrpPRS-and-ccGWAS) before using.

 ## Output
-Output file of `GrpPRS` includes `InFile`, `Pthres`, `nSNPs` for the number of SNPs used in the PRS analysis of this base-target pair, `CasePRS`, `ControlPRS`, `CasePRS_SE` and `ControlPRS_SE` for  group mean PRS of cases and controls and their standard errors, `StudyPRS` and `StudyPRS_SE` for mean PRS and standard error of all samples in the target study, `Pval` for t-test p-value comparing case-control PRS distribution.
+Output file of `GrpPRS` includes `InFile`, `Pthres`, `nSNPs` for the number of SNPs used in the PRS analysis of this base-target pair, `CasePRS`, `ControlPRS`, `CasePRS_SE` and `ControlPRS_SE` for  group mean PRS of cases and controls and their standard errors; `R2` is the R^2 value converted from t-test statistics, which herefore, corresponds to the regression R^2 with only the PRS predictor; `Pval` is the t-test p-value comparing case-control PRS distribution.

 ## Note for GrpPRS
 `GrpPRS` **does not** automatically prune/clump/lasso the base summary statistics.
 So we suggest user thinning the base file using some external tool before feeding it as an input to `GrpPRS`.